jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-makeup.md

 ---
 layout: post
+title: A post about makeup
+subtitle: The post subtitle here
 author: Jose
+rightside: true
+categories: makeup featured care
 carousel: true
-title: A post about makeup
-categories: makeup featured
 image: /img/posts/post_3.png
 permalink: /a-post-about-makeup/
 description: This text represents a paragraph, this paragraph can be as...